tobylc/Deeper/replit.md

 ## Recent Changes
 **Date: August 27, 2025**
+- **Complete AWS Communication Migration**: Successfully migrated all communication services to AWS
-- **Email Service Migration**: Successfully migrated from SendGrid to Amazon SES
+  - **Email Service**: Migrated from SendGrid to Amazon SES using AWS SDK v3
-  - Created new `SESEmailService` class using AWS SDK v3
+    - Created new `SESEmailService` class with full email campaign support
-  - Updated email service factory to use AWS credentials instead of SendGrid API key
+    - Updated email service factory to use AWS credentials
     - Maintains backward compatibility with fallback to internal database service
-  - All email campaigns and notifications now use Amazon SES
+  - **SMS Service**: Migrated from Twilio to Amazon SNS using AWS SDK v3
+    - Created new `SNSSMSService` class supporting all SMS notification types
+    - Updated SMS service factory to use AWS credentials instead of Twilio
+    - Supports connection invitations, acceptance/decline notifications, turn notifications, verification codes
+    - Maintains backward compatibility with fallback to internal database service
 - Fixed critical database WebSocket connection error that prevented app from starting
 - Resolved function signature errors in server routes
 - Updated Neon database configuration to use HTTP connections instead of WebSocket for Node.js compatibility
 - Added proper error handling and utility functions for email validation
-- App is now running successfully on port 5000 with all services configured
+- App is now running successfully on port 5000 with all AWS services configured

 ## System Architecture